FluffyBullet/first_template/README.md

         - This was fixed by including the "awesome font" href in the head of HTML. - found in references.

 - [Bugs to fixed]
-    - [o] email logo to be shown above contact us section for page breaker.
+    - [] email logo to be shown above contact us section for page breaker.
 - [Format]
 - [HTML Validation]
 - [CSS Validation]